leap-spark/license-plate-judas/README.md

 # License Plate Judas

+License Plate Judas is an incomplete React-Native app that was an exploration of the framework and it's benefits or drawbacks.
+The point of the app is to rate drivers on the road by submitting their license plate number, choosing a "mood", and finally the "reason."
+We understand in practice this app could be hazordous!

+The plan was to force a user to verify that they are a passenger in order to use the app, much like Waze does.
+Since the app never made it that far, there's really no plans to continue to flesh out this functionality.

+This app is supplied as-is and is not intended for any sort of production use.
+Clone it, hack it, steal it, do what you want with it, we don't care.
+But if you do make something useful from this or happened to have learned from us, we'd love to know about it as we love the ego inflation.

+Here is some limited documentation.

 ### Editing "Reasons" Dictionary

 The reasons are a nested object located in the `config/index.js` file and aptly named `reasonsDictionary`.
 Reasons exist for both `happy` and `angry` moods.